khumRegmi/khumRegmi/README.md

 Here are some ideas to get you started:
 -->
-- 💬I’m currently working on a Food App project applying all aspects of MERN stack where a user can look for restaurants based on their location and food preference, and also authenticated users can add review and add items to their cart; uses React.js for frontend framework along with Node.js and Express.js for backend
+- 💬I’m currently working on a Food App project; I intend to apply all aspects of MERN stack and via this app a user can look for restaurants based on their          location and food preference, and also authenticated users can add review and add items to their cart; uses React.js for frontend framework along with Node.js and Express.js for backend
-- 📝 I’m currently busy with learning Redux to the depth.
+- 📝 I’m currently busy with learning Redux which is a state management tool; really cool and complex at the same time
 - 👯 I’m looking to collaborate on projects in front and back end development.
 - 😄 Ask me about how my love towards porgoramming.
 - 📧 How to reach me: khum.regmi2@gmail.com.